AntreasAntoniou/FewShotContinualLearning/README.md

 parameters.
 Doing so allows a model like MAML to be build very easily.
 At the first step, use weights=None and for any subsequent step just pass the new inner loop/dynamic weights to the network.

+- standard_neural_network_architectures: A module containing an array of neural network architectures that do not utlize inner loop optimization.

-- train_maml_system.py: A very minimal script that combines the data provider with a meta learning system and sends them to the experiment builder to run an experiment.
+- train_continual_learning_few_shot_system.py: A very minimal script that combines the data provider with a meta learning system and sends them to the experiment builder to run an experiment.
 Also takes care of automated extraction of data if they are not available in a folder structure.

 # Running an experiment

 To run an experiment from the paper on Omniglot:
-1. Activate your conda environment ```conda activate pytorch_meta_learning_env```
+1. Activate your conda environment ```conda activate pytorch_env```
 2. cd experiment_scripts
 3. Find which experiment you want to run.
 4. ```bash experiment_script.sh```

-Note: By downloading and using the mini-imagenet datasets, you accept terms and conditions found in [imagenet_license.md](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch/blob/master/imagenet_license.md)

 To run an experiment from the paper on Mini-Imagenet:
 1. Activate your conda environment ```conda activate pytorch_meta_learning_env```
-2. Download the mini_imagenet dataset from the [gdrive folder](https://drive.google.com/file/d/1ljP5AaiwZoS6LmEx6UquG_UScUaUd4-m/view?usp=sharing)
+2. Download the SlimageNet64 dataset from the [SlimageNet64 repository]()
 3. copy the .pbzip file in datasets
 4. cd experiment_scripts
 5. Find which experiment you want to run.
 6. ```bash experiment_script.sh```

 To run a custom/new experiment on any dataset:
-1. Activate your conda environment ```conda activate pytorch_meta_learning_env```
+1. Activate your conda environment ```conda activate pytorch_env```
 2. Make sure your data is in datasets/ in a folder structure the data provider can read.
 3. cd experiment_template_config
 4. Find an experiment close to what you want to do and open its config file.